 Project Number Project Name Hazard(s) Addressed Responsible Party Brief Summary of the Original Problem and the Solution (Project) Action Review 1.
 Status (In Progress, Ongoing Capability, No Progress, Complete) 2.
-Provide a narrative to describe progress or obstacles that have prevented implementation Next Steps 1.
-Project to be included in the 2025 HMP or Discontinue 2.
-If including action in the 2025 HMP, revise/reword to be more specific (as appropriate).
-3. If discontinue, explain why.
-Prevention Ordinance the state mandated 1 foot of freeboard.
+Provide a narrative to describe progress or obstacles that have prevented implementation Project to be included in the 2025 HMP or Discontinue If including action in the 2025 Prevention Ordinance the state mandated 1 foot of freeboard.
 Solution: The Township will update the ordinance to include 1 foot of freeboard for new construction in the SFHA.
 2. Due to other prioritized projects, the Township was unable to make any progress.